smxi/inxi/README.txt

 invariably, someone will repeat that and type it in as the command name, then someone will copy that, and complain that the command: Inxi doesn't exist...

-The primary purpose of inxi is for support, and admin use. inxi is used widely for forum and IRC support, which is I believe it's most common function.
+The primary purpose of inxi is for support, and sys admin use. inxi is used widely for forum and IRC support, which is I believe it's most common function.

 If you are piping output to paste or post, then make sure to turn off the